mnahmadov/DSA-Spring22/README.md

 I have taught Data Structures & Algorithms in Java at ADA University as an Undergraduate Teaching Assistant in Spring 2022.

-In this repository, you can find the problems that I take from Leetcode and their solutions as well as explanations to solutions with comments.
+In this repository, you can find the problems that I took from Leetcode and their solutions as well as explanations to solutions with comments.

 Lecture 1: Recursion